hilfritz/ottawa-airbnb-cluster-analysis/README.md

-# Ottawa Airbnb Price Clustering Analysis
+# Cluster Analysis of Ottawa Airbnbs

 ## Project Overview
 This project analyzes Airbnb listings in Ottawa to identify distinct price clusters using data science techniques.